What makes your home a target for burglars?

 Three fifths of home burglaries take place between 6am and 6pm, when they are more likely to be empty – but that still means two fifths happen at night.
 It can be particularly distressing to think someone could be going through your belongings while you are asleep or simply in another part of the home.

 More than half the population are thought to sleep with a window open at some point.
 On hot nights this is unavoidable.
-But, if you must leave a window open, make sure that it is not one that someone can easily climb through without being detected.
+But, if you must leave a window open, make sure that it can’t be easily climbed through without detection.

-Burglars like to work knowing they are unlikely to be disturbed.
-The College of Policing says a great way to take them out of their comfort zone is by installing a burglar alarm with a highly visible sign on the property’s exterior.
+Burglars like to know they are unlikely to be disturbed while intruding.
+The College of Policing says a great way to take them out of their comfort zone is to install a burglar alarm with a highly visible sign on the property’s exterior.

 In 2015, Lanarkshire Police warned that burglars were assessing and “coding” homes according to how easy they were to break into and the likely value of their contents.
 They left chalk marks on walls to let other burglars know whether properties were worth targeting.